-Swanlund Professor of History and Law
+Swanlund Professor, Department of History and American Indian Studies

 An American historian who specializes in Native American history, Professor Frederick E. Hoxie is Swanlund Professor of History and professor of law at UIUC.
 His undergraduate courses include a two-semester survey course on the history of Native Americans, upper level courses in American Indian law, "Natives and Newcomers" (a comparative look at indigenous peoples and European expansion), and other special topics.
 He regularly offers graduate seminars in Native American history and ethnohistorical approaches to the past.
 He also teaches undergraduate survey courses in U.S. history.

 Dr. Hoxie came to Illinois in 1998 from the Newberry Library, a private research library in Chicago, where he had served as vice president for research and education.
 At the Newberry, he developed programs for scholars, students and teachers that promoted the study of the Native American past and administered an internationally-acclaimed research and fellowship program for scholars in all fields.